aws/karpenter-provider-aws/designs/odcr.md

 - Support associating ODCR to EC2NodeClass
 - Define Karpenter's behavior when launching nodes into Capacity Reservation
 - Define Karpenter's behavior when encountering errors when attempting to launch nodes into Capacity Reservation
+- Define Karpenter's behavior when consolidating nodes in Capacit Reservation

 ## Non-Goals

 _We are keeping the scope of this design very targeted so even if these could be things we eventually support, we aren't scoping them into this design_
 - Supporting prioritization when launching nodes.
-We will delegate this to weights within NodePools.
+We will delegate this to weights within NodePools and [default behavior](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-fleet-on-demand-backup.html#ec2-fleet-on-demand-capacity-reservations) of the CreateFleet API.
 - Supporting changes in scaling behavior when ODCR is associated to a NodeClass. _We won't bring up N nodes to match an N node capacity reservation_

 ## Proposed Solution